Jon M. Huntsman Center: History

-From its opening until the completion of Vivint Arena in 1991 (as "Delta Center"), the Huntsman Center was one of Salt Lake City's premier sports and entertainment venues (along with the Salt Palace (1969–1993), the home of the Utah Stars (ABA) and Utah Jazz (NBA)).
+From its opening until the completion of the Delta Center in 1991, the Huntsman Center was one of Salt Lake City's premier sports and entertainment venues (along with the Salt Palace (1969–1993), the home of the Utah Stars (ABA) and later the Utah Jazz (NBA)).

 Architecturally, it was once known for its steel cloud, which hung from the arena's silver dome interior.
 The steel cloud held the arena's center court scoreboard, sound and lighting systems.
 The scoreboard was upgraded in the 1980s with the addition of state-of-the-art rear projection video screens.
 The rear projection system was upgraded in 1995, and replaced in 2006 by four LED video screens.
 In 2014, the arena was renovated again.
 The $6 million project removed the steel cloud, as well as added a new floor, LED lights, sound system, drapes, and two grand entrances to house a Hall of Fame and Legacy Hall.

 On May 12, 1973, The Jackson 5 performed at the center.

 The facility hosted the 1989 Western Athletic Conference men's basketball tournament.

 In addition to athletics and concerts, the arena has hosted many academic and intellectual events over the years, such as a public lecture by renowned British astrophysicist Stephen Hawking in 1995, which was reported to be the largest live audience that Hawking had ever addressed at that time.

 The facility hosted two games of the Utah Jazz Summer League in 2016 due to a concert at Vivint Arena.
 In 2017, the Utah Jazz Summer League moved to the Huntsman Center for all six games & four teams due to Vivint Arena undergoing renovations.

 The 15,000-seat multi-purpose arena is home to the University of Utah's "Runnin' Utes" basketball teams (men's and women's), "Red Rocks" women's gymnastics team and women's volleyball team.
 It also hosts concerts, mostly second-tier acts; most premier concerts have been hosted at Vivint Arena (Delta Center).

-Utah joined the Pac-12 in 2011 and the Huntsman Center became the largest arena in the conference.
+When Utah joined the Big 12 in 2024, it became the fourth largest arena in the conference.

-The elevation at street level is approximately 4780 ft above sea level, second-highest in the Pac-12.
+The elevation at street level is approximately 4780 ft above sea level, which was second-highest in the Pac-12 Conference.

 NCAA tournament

 The Huntsman Center hosted the first and second rounds of the NCAA tournament 12 times (1984, 1985, 1987, 1988, 1990, 1991, 1993, 1995, 1997, 2000, 2003, and 2006).
 It hosted the West Regional Final twice (1971, 1981) and one Final Four (1979).
 Due to the frequency of hosting first- and second-round games, the Huntsman Center is third all-time in NCAA Tournament games hosted, with 81.

-Since 2010, NCAA tournament games in the city have been played at Vivint Smart Home Arena, home of the NBA's Utah Jazz.
+Since 2010, NCAA tournament games in the city have been played at Delta Center, home of the NBA's Utah Jazz.
 Other venues for past NCAA games in the state include the Marriott Center in Provo and the Dee Events Center in Ogden.